Xjectro/bun-api-template/README.md

-# 🚀 Express API Template
+# 🚀 Bun API Template

 This project is an API template built using Express.js, MongoDB, TypeScript, Morgan, HTTP, express-rate-limit, body-parser, Zod, nodemailer, and jsonwebtoken.